SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 Ultimately, it can be concluded that PER, BPM, and VORP aren't valuable estimates of anything having to do with future season quality under this experiment's methodology.

 ## Limitations and Future Research
+In light of the unfavorable conclusion, it's worth noting that the methodology of this project has a number of potential flaws.
+The most prominent of these is the season classification system.
+While its implementation was simple, the system likely introduced systematic error into the experiment in many ways.
+One of these is the bounds of each category.
+The idea that only a few players can experience breakout seasons each year is intuitive, but the assumption that the proportion of bounds remains identical for each year is unsubstantiated.
+In reality, the amount of breakouts in a given season is dependent on a variety of personal, team, and administrative/coaching factors and changes dramatically each year.
+As a result, the classification system not only misrepresents the quality of each season by insisting a certain quantity must be in the extreme categories (i.e. Breakout or Notable Decline), but confabulates the estimated statistical values through the same means, adding bias into the experiment.

+Another major issue with the classification system is